-- · Performance measures must be based on consistent and reportable data that is taken from a common electronic data base - Data for performance measure reporting should be collected automatically as part of a normal business process (i.e. not separately collected after the event) - .
-Changes to performance target standards will be based on assessment of current baseline performance and planned initiatives that will impact on baseline - Priority will be given to performance measures and performance reporting that meets requirements of all boards for monitoring of performance.
-Consideration will be given to developing customised reports for Boards where appropriate. - Reports will include analysis of data and where possible, highlight risk profile.
+- Performance measures must be based on consistent and reportable data that is taken from a common electronic data base - Data for performance measure reporting should be collected automatically as part of a normal business process (i.e. not separately collected after the event) - Changes to performance target standards will be based on assessment of current baseline performance and planned initiatives that will impact on baseline - Priority will be given to performance measures and performance reporting that meets requirements of all boards for monitoring of performance.
+The Board and AHPRA will agree on customised reports to be developed. - Reports will include analysis of data and where possible, highlight risk profile.